zambonee/aair-exercise/README.md

 If you decided to complete the `React` implementation you can choose to add more tests in {fileName} which uses `Jest`.
 If you used another technology in the previous step or prefer not to use `Jest`, make sure to add unit tests in the technology of your choosing.

 Please add as many tests as you deem necessary.

-## How to use the starter code
-If you decide to use the starter code we've provided, here are a couple useful commands:
-- To run the client use
-`npm run client`
-- To run the server use
-`npm runs server`
-- To run both the client and the server at the same time use `npm run dev`
-- To run all the tests use
-`npm run test`

-Feel free to change the folder structure any way you deem necessary.

 ## What We're Looking For

 - How efficient is the implementation?